apache/skywalking-website/content/blog/2021-12-06-extend-skywalking-with-nbb/index.md

 #### Live Coding Platform

-Source++ is an open-source live coding platform designed for production environments, powered by Apache SkyWalking.
+[Source++](https://github.com/sourceplusplus) is an open-source live coding platform designed for production environments, powered by Apache SkyWalking.
 Using Source++, developers can add breakpoints, logs, metrics, and distributed tracing to live production software in real-time on-demand, right from their IDE or CLI.
 While capable of stand-alone deployment, the latest version of Source++ makes it easier than ever to integrate into existing Apache SkyWalking installations.
 This process can be completed in a few minutes and is easy to customize for your specific needs.

 For a better idea of how Source++ works, take a look at the following diagram:

 ![](./enhanced_sw_setup.svg)

-In this diagram, the blue components represent existing SkyWalking architecture, and the black components represent Source++ architecture.
-Source++ can be broken down into the following components: platform, probe, processors, and interfaces.
-It is the combination of these components that enable developers to capture production bugs.
+In this diagram, blue components represent existing SkyWalking architecture, black components represent new Source++ architecture, and the red arrows show how non-breaking breakpoints make their way from production to IDEs.
+A process that is facilitated by Source++ components: Live Probe, Live Processors, Live Platform, and Live Interface.

 #### Live Probe

 The Live Probe is currently available for [JVM](https://github.com/sourceplusplus/probe-jvm) and [Python](https://github.com/sourceplusplus/probe-python) applications.
 It runs alongside the SkyWalking agent and is responsible for dynamically adding and removing code fragments based on valid instrumentation requests from developers.
 These code fragments in turn make use of the SkyWalking agent's internal APIs to facilitate production instrumentation.

-#### Live Processor(s)
+#### Live Processors

 Live Processors are responsible for finding, extracting, and transforming data found in distributed traces produced via live probes.
 They run alongside SkyWalking collectors and implement additional post-processing logic, such as PII redaction.
 Live processors work via uniquely identifiable tags (prefix `spp.`) added previously by live probes.